This article has been revised and corrected from the original version.

 Indeed, the geographic nature of the greater Los Angeles region has allowed the area to bask in the spoils of biotech innovation.
 According to Biocom California, the Los Angeles area (which includes Los Angeles, San Bernardino and Ventura counties) netted $66.9 billion in total economic output in 2023.
 That puts the region just behind the Bay Area and ahead of San Diego.
 It also has more life science establishments than the Bay Area, San Diego and Orange County.

-Nusano has two approved drugs to treat different kinds of tumors: one that treats gastrointestinal neuroendocrine tumors, and the other, Pluvicto, to treat advanced metastatic prostate cancer.
+There are two approved drugs to treat different kinds of tumors: one that treats gastrointestinal neuroendocrine tumors, and the other, Pluvicto, to treat advanced metastatic prostate cancer.
+Nusano is not involved in either.

-Today, the company has decided to press pause on creating its own therapies.
+Today, Nusano has decided to press pause on creating its own therapies.
 Instead, it is focusing on working with developers to create active pharmaceutical ingredients as demand for nuclear medicine grows.

 “We’re literally just in the first inning of this generation of new novel therapeutics,” Lowe said.
 “And the rate limiting factor for it is isotopes.”